jro31/jethro-codes/_articles/my-story.md

 Liverpool University said no. Oxford Brookes University said no. So I went to the third one.

 Glamorous, alluring and seductive.
-All words you're not going to associate with going to university in Hull; at that time considered the UK's worst city, as many people insisted on telling me.
+All words you're not going to associate with going to university in Hull, at that time considered the UK's worst city, as many people insisted on telling me.

 But I'll tell you something, it isn't half a good place to go to university.